lotok14/LTKConfiguration/README.md

 4. Drag the LTKConfiguration folder with its contents into `ultimate chicken horse/BepInEx/Plugins`
 5. Run the game once and then close it
 6. Open `ultimate chicken horse/BepInEx/config/LTK.uch.LTKConfiguration.cfg` and edit it to your preferences
+ - if you've downloaded `LTKConfiguration.cfg` in step 2, you can just replace the file

 # Features
 ## Beehive Points